Multimodal Function Vectors for Visual Relations

 \subsection{Datasets}

 We use two multimodal datasets to test the models, one with synthetic images and the other with realistic images.
-Full construction details are provided in the Supplementary Material~\ref{sup:data}
+Full construction details are provided in Appendix~\ref{sup:data}.

-\textit{Synthetic image dataset.} We constructed a synthetic image dataset using 32 object cutouts from the Big and Small Objects dataset~\citep{konkle2012real}.
-Each image includes six objects arranged to instantiate specific spatial relations.
-Four relations are considered: \textit{above}, \textit{below}, \textit{left of}, and \textit{right of}.
-One object is designated as the reference object, which consistently serves as the \textbf{query object} in the relational reasoning task.
-We generated a total of 6000 images.
-These were divided into three subsets: (1) 4000 images for extracting function vectors, (2) 1000 images for fine-tuning function vectors, and (3) 1000 images for evaluating generalization.
-In addition, we constructed a generalization test dataset containing four novel spatial relations not present in training: \textit{above left}, \textit{above right}, \textit{below left}, and \textit{below right}.
-Each of 1000 images includes a centrally placed reference object, four relational objects corresponding to the target spatial relations, and one additional object positioned at least 300 pixels away from all others.
+\textbf{Synthetic image dataset.} We constructed a synthetic image dataset using 42 object cutouts from the Big and Small Objects dataset~\cite{konkle2012real}.
+We used in-context learning to ensure that OpenFlamingo and Qwen3-VL could correctly identify each object by name from their individual images.
+When generating each synthetic task image, we place six objects so as to instantiate specific spatial relations.
+We consider four relations: \textit{above}, \textit{below}, \textit{left of}, and \textit{right of}.
+One object is designated as the reference object and consistently serves as the \textbf{query object} in the relational reasoning task.
+Each image contains (i) a roughly centered reference object, (ii) four relational objects positioned to match the target relations, and (iii) one additional distractor object placed at least 300 pixels away from all other objects.
+From the 42 available object cutouts, we select 32 objects and generate 7,000 images by varying objects and spatial configurations.
+We split these images into four subsets: (1) 4,000 images for extracting function vectors, (2) 1,000 images for fine-tuning function vectors, (3) 1,000 images for evaluating generalization, and (4) 1,000 images for a relation generalization test set containing four novel relations not seen during training: \textit{above left}, \textit{above right}, \textit{below left}, and \textit{below right}.
+Finally, we use the remaining 10 held-out objects to generate an additional 1000 images for an object generalization test set.